Hit musical Romantics Anonymous is to return in 2020 with a new production at the Bristol Old Vic.

-Both return for the new production at the Bristol Old Vic running from 18 January to 1 February, with further casting to be announced.
+Both return for the new production at the Bristol Old Vic running from 18 January to 1 February.
+Tickets are on sale now here.

 Book writer and director Emma Rice said: “Rarely have I made a show as beloved as Romantics Anonymous.
 It worked a gentle magic on all who created and saw it.
 Like Angélique creating her exquisite chocolates, fairy dust seems to float around this precious production and I, for one, cannot wait to bring it back.

 “There is palpable excitement in the team and Bristol Old Vic is the perfect place to launch this new production.”

 Following the UK production, the show will head on a North American tour.